Management Accounting 7,5 Credits

 Connection to Research and Practice

 This is a theoretically and practically oriented course in management accounting.
 Students are introduced to academic research that are both empirical and conceptual in nature, by having journal articles as required reading for discussion.
 The topics covered in these articles are aligned with the content of this course and may include contexts within entrepreneurship, family business and renewal.
 The articles enhance students’ knowledge by offering real business organisational settings and issues, including criticisms against various topics in management accounting.
 The course also utilises cases as a learning tool to bridge students’ theoretical knowledge to practice.
 In these cases, students learn to apply different theoretical lenses against real business practices.

-Prerequisites30 credits in Business Administration or Economics including Basic Financial Accounting.
+Prerequisites30 credits in Business Administration or Economics including Basic Financial Accounting (or the equivalent).

 Level of Education: Undergraduate G1F

 Course code/Ladok code: ACDK13

 The course is conducted at: Jönköping International Business School

 Previous and ongoing course occasions